 Organizations that operate the following type of material exchange programs are not eligible to participate in the Material Exchange Directory:

-• Traditional reuse centres (such as thrift stores, pawn shops) are not eligible because they typically take ownership of the goods in the process of the goods being exchanged
+• Traditional reuse or re-sale businesses (such as thrift stores, pawn shops and second-hand stores) are not eligible because they typically take ownership of the goods in the process of the goods being exchanged

 If you believe your material exchange program meets the above criteria and would like to be considered for inclusion on the City’s Material Exchange Directory, please fill out the following Material Exchange Directory Application Form.
 As part of this application, you will be required to acknowledge and accept the Material Exchange Directory Terms and Conditions.
 Please note that the person submitting a Material Exchange Directory Application on behalf of an organization must be able to bind the organization.